faridhosseini74/Generalization-of-Learning-from-Tabular-Data-in-the-Medical-Domain/README.md

-# 🩺 Glucose Prediction with Transformer Models
+# 🩺 Generalization of Learning from Tabular Data in the Medical Domain

-A comprehensive deep learning framework for glucose prediction using state-of-the-art transformer architectures.
-This repository provides a unified interface for training and evaluating multiple transformer models on tabular time-series glucose data.
+A comprehensive research framework investigating the generalization capabilities of transformer models on medical tabular data.
+This repository provides a unified interface for training and evaluating multiple state-of-the-art transformer architectures, using diabetes glucose prediction as a case study.

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![PyTorch](https://img.shields.io/badge/PyTorch-2.0+-ee4c2c.svg)](https://pytorch.org/)